Class Incremental Learning with Task-Specific Batch Normalization and Out-of-Distribution Detection: Related Work

-\textbf{Class Incremental Learning (CIL)} Many methods have been proposed to directly address the catastrophic forgetting problem in the CIL domain, including \cite{ewc, mas, rwalk, yangyang, DER, wang2023comprehensive, QIU2023SATS}.
-Most existing methods can be categorized into four types.
+Many methods have been proposed to directly address the catastrophic forgetting problem in the CIL domain~\cite{DER,yangyang,nc_cl1,nc_cl2,nc_cl3,nc_cl4}. {Most existing methods can be categorized into five types~\cite{cil_survey,cil_pre_trained_survey}.}

-The first type is regularization-based, such as EWC~\cite{ewc}, MAS~\cite{mas}, and RWalk~\cite{rwalk}, which measure the importance of model parameters and restrict the updates of crucial parameters to prevent forgetting.
-However, these methods constrain model updates, limiting the model's learning capacity and often hindering performance on new tasks.
+{The first type is regularization-based, such as CRNet~\cite{crnet} and InterContiNet~\cite{InterContiNet}, which introduce importance-aware regularization terms into the loss function to restrict parameter updates during the learning of new tasks, thereby preventing significant changes to parameters that are crucial for previous tasks.
+However, such methods inherently constrain model updates, which limits the model’s learning capacity and often hinders performance on new tasks.}

-The second type is distillation-based, where knowledge from old models is distilled into new models by forcing the features from new models similar to that from old models, such as the well-known LwF~\cite{lwf}, PODNet~\cite{podnet}, WA~\cite{wa} and UCIR~\cite{ucir}.
-The key component in these methods is some distillation functions applied between the output of same layers from the old and new models, like some intermediate feature map or logit.
-The gradient of distillation loss forces new models to generate visual representations similar to that of old models, thus retaining old knowledge and avoiding forgetting.
-However, as tasks accumulate, knowledge retention diminishes, and the effectiveness of distillation becomes limited because the source (old model from the previous stage) being distilled cannot precisely represent the knowledge from the earliest tasks.
+{The second type is distillation-based methods, which transfer knowledge from previous models to newly learned ones by encouraging similar feature representations.
+Representative approaches include LwF~\cite{lwf}, PODNet~\cite{podnet}, WA~\cite{wa}, UCIR~\cite{ucir}, and DSGD~\cite{dsgd}.
+These methods typically impose a distillation loss between corresponding layers (e.g., feature maps or logits) to preserve prior knowledge and mitigate catastrophic forgetting.
+Some studies further explore task-agnostic distillation~\cite{review4_1,review4_2,review4_3}, whose objective is not immediate task-specific performance but the development of a stable and general knowledge base through broad, self-driven knowledge acquisition across tasks without explicit task supervision.}

-The third type of methods is replay-based, which alleviate model forgetting by replaying a small portion of real or synthetic old samples, including iCaRL~\cite{icarl}, CF-IL~\cite{cfil}, DER++~\cite{darker} and GSS~\cite{gradient_selection}.
+The third type of methods is replay-based, which alleviates model forgetting by replaying a small portion of real or synthetic old samples, including iCaRL~\cite{icarl}, DER++~\cite{darker}, DRC~\cite{drc}, CREATE~\cite{create}, and VBM-TCIL~\cite{vbm}.
 Most existing methods also rely on replay, such as knowledge distillation-based methods, which typically require replaying old samples to enhance the distillation effects.
 However, in incremental learning paradigms where tasks are presented with infinite data streams, storage and memory are always limited.
 Therefore, how to effectively select and utilize the representative samples for old sample replay is worth exploring.